onsi/biloba/docs/index.md

 Expect(b.InvokOn(".notice", "getAttribute", "data-age")).To(Equal("17")) // will now pass
 ```

-Similarly, you can use `InvokeOnEach` to invoke a method and arguments on a **all** matching elements.
+Similarly, you can use `InvokeOnEach` to invoke a method and arguments on **all** matching elements.
 Nothing happens if no elements match and there is no way, currently, to specify different arguments for different matching elements.

 The upshot is that `InvokeOn/InvokeOnEach` find elements then call `el[methodName](...args)`.
 This works well if the element has a relevant method defined on it.